ashutosh7i/turborepo-fastify-npm-docker_Template/README.md

-# Turborepo npm Docker starter
+# Turborepo Fastify npm Docker starter Template

 This is a turborepo template which contains a project including a nodejs api server and a nextjs frontend, and it uses nodejs as package manager, use it to monorepo for nodejs + npm based projects.

 ## What's inside?